ibm-cloud-docs/citrix-netscaler-vpx/netscaler-basic-configuration.md

 To keep servers easily identifiable, use a similar naming convention for servers within the same pool (for example, Web1, Web2, Web3, and so on).
 {: tip}

 ## Creating services
 {: #create-basic-services}

 Next, create your services.
-You will be creating a service for each server that you just entered.
+You are creating a service for each server that you just entered.
 The service is what configures the connection between the NetScaler and the servers in the pool.
 Each service has a name and specifies an IP address, a port, and the type of data that is served.

 1. Click **Traffic Management > Load Balancing > Services**.
 2. Click **Add**.
-3. Create a service for each server you created earlier, utilizing the same information.
+3. Create a service for each server that you created earlier, by using the same information.

 Next, create a virtual server.
-The virtual server is a sort of virtual connection between the VIP used for the load-balanced servers and services you created earlier.
+The virtual server is a virtual connection between the VIP used for the load-balanced servers and services that you created earlier.

 1. Click **Traffic Management > Load Balancing > Virtual Servers**.
 2. Click **Add**.
 3. Name the virtual server.
 4. Designate the protocol that you are balancing (HTTP).
-5. Leave the IP address type as the default (IP Address).
+5. Leave the IP address type as the default (IP address).
 The IP address field is where you enter the VIP that you are using as the entry point for all of your users.
 6. Designate the port.
 The default is port 80.
 7. Click **OK**.

 ## Binding services
 {: #binf-basic-services}

-Now, bind the services you created to your virtual server.
+Now, bind the services that you created to your virtual server.

 1. On the Virtual Servers screen, click the **No Load Balancing Virtual Server Service Binding** link.
 2. Bind each of the previously created services to the virtual server.